rafaeldelboni/cajus-nvim/README.md

 ### Completion
 ![auto-complete](docs/auto-complete.gif)

+## Etymology
+Cajus is the Portuguese for cashews, which I thought is a fitting name because the format of its nuts reminded me of a parenteses.

 ## Contributing
 If you find any dead links, misinformation or any improvements in this documents at all [Emails](https://github.com/rafaeldelboni), [PRs](https://github.com/rafaeldelboni/nvim-fennel-lsp-conjure-as-clojure-ide/pulls) and [Issues](https://github.com/rafaeldelboni/nvim-fennel-lsp-conjure-as-clojure-ide/issues) are highly encouraged.